 By the end of the programme:

-- will have endorsed a set of teaching, learning and assessment materials to implement the TaRL methodology for literacy and numeracy in the Ugandan context, taking into account the particular psycho-social challenges and needs of refugee learners and embedding transferable life skills in line with Uganda’s thematic curriculum;
+- will have endorsed a set of teaching, learning and assessment materials to implement the TaRL methodology for literacy and numeracy in the Ugandan context, taking into account the particular psycho-social challenges and needs of refugee learners, in line with Uganda’s thematic curriculum;

 - will facilitate the implementation of the Education Response Plan for Refugees and Host Communities by MoES in Uganda by determining the preferred intervention model for scaling up based on monitoring evidence collected throughout the project and with a particular focus on ensuring high quality teacher training, mentoring and monitoring.